 Normal on-campus university courses receiving 1 unit of credit are taught in classrooms for 50 minutes per week for 14-weeks and then have a final exam during the 15th week.
 Including the 2 hours of out-of-class study per lecture, the total 60-minute-hours per credit is: 12.5 hours + 25 hours = 37.5 total hours per credit.

-B. INTERNATIONAL TRAVEL STUDIES INSTITUTE’S POLICY ON VERIFYING ITSI CERTIFICATED UNITS
+B. THE SCHOOL OF INTERNATIONAL STUDIES’ POLICY ON VERIFYING CERTIFICATED UNITS

 FST (Field Study Trip) hours are based on a ratio used years ago by Stanford University where 3 hours in the field is equivalent to 1 hour in class.
 This ratio is assuming that it is not just straight long rides but is interspersed with instruction periodically over 3 hours that could be considered as if received in a 50-minute class lecture with the appropriate out of class preparation or homework.
 Thus, a one-day FST of 9-hours (8:00 AM-5:00 PM) would equate to three hours of class lecture.
 As a single field trip usually covers materials in the three main course offerings (Religious Studies, Ancient and Contemporary Near East Studies), the total hours would be distributed among the courses with an additional certified unit hour allotted to the FST course.